zolantris/ValheimMods/README.md

 1. Please fork the codebase and make a pull request via your fork branch.
 2. Changes need to be feature based IE keep the changes minimal and single focused.
 Larger changes are welcome, but they have higher chance of breaking other things and are harder to maintain.

-## Config

-### InitialRaftFloorHeight

-Lets you set the height of the floors so they do not clip.
-Recommended to stay between 0.4 and 0.6.

-### Meshes

-In Mod versions at or lower than `1.4.9` there were problems with the folder being renamed.
-In `>=1.5.0` there is a configuration manager option to change the path to resolve the ValheimRAFT folder.

-If you want meshes (IE sails and ropes ) to render automatically, your mod must either be named `ValheimRAFT` or `zolantris-ValheimRAFT`.

-Otherwise make sure to edit the `pluginFolderName` key and add the folder name for ValheimRaft located within the BepInEx\Plugins path.
-Afterwards relaunch the game.
-There should be no mesh issues.

 ## Mod Support